satvikc/Signature/README.md

 #Description#
 I wondered if it was possible to include some wise quotes at the end of my email signature and then I found this wonderful linux program called "fortune".
 So here I wrote my own python script which includes a random wise quote at the end of my mutt's signature file.

+##Requirements##
+You need python3.x , mutt and fortune installed on your system.

 ##Variables##
 You just nee to change the following Variable: